thoth-tech/documentation/docs/Internal Systems/Research & Findings/gatsby/gatsby.md

 VsCode, if you are using that.
 To start adding Auth0 to your Gatsby application, you need to install Auth0s SDK for React single page applications into your application.

-we can use Auth0, which is an authentication and authorization platform, to add authentication to your GatsbyJS app, as well as to your serverless functions on Netlify.
+we can use Auth0, which is an authentication and authorisation platform, to add authentication to your GatsbyJS app, as well as to your serverless functions on Netlify.
 Auth0 provides a secure access infrastructure for authenticating users to your app. wehreas you can set up GatsbyJS authentication with Auth0 by